rezqi7/demo-CC/MyDemo.md

-# Demo for a beginner
+# Demo for beginner

+write some code under this hashtag